sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 UI
 ---

-- Upgraded look and feel of administration page
+- Look and feel of administration page
 - Modification in Reload Sample Projects Page with below features
    - Drop All Sample Projects.
    - Drop And Reload All Sample Projects